[Last updated October 11, 2019]

 Typically, when you publish a new survey with Survey123 Connect or Web Designer, a new feature service is created on your behalf.
 Data submitted with your survey will be stored into that new feature service.
 We built Survey123 this way because we wanted to simplify as much as possible the process of building new surveys.
 We did not want people having to worry about feature classes, domains and all of that.
-Instead, we wanted to take a top-down approach where the focus is on building a great smart form, and leave the creation of the data model to the software.
+Instead, we took an approach where the focus is on adding questions and rules to a form, and leave the creation of the data model to the software.

 Why would you ever publish a survey on top of an existing feature service?